rabit1977/Create-W3school-webpage-with-react-and-tailwindcss/README.md

 # Getting Started with Create React App

-Open this project on [Netlify] (https://myw3schoolwebpagecloned.netlify.app/)
+Open this project on [netlify] (https://myw3schoolwebpagecloned.netlify.app/netlify)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).